rust-tw/book-tw/src/ch10-03-lifetime-syntax.md

 {{#rustdoc_include ../listings/ch10-generic-types-traits-and-lifetimes/listing-10-25/src/main.rs}}
 ```

-<span class="caption">Listing 10-25: A struct that holds a reference, so its
+<span class="caption">範例 10-25: A struct that holds a reference, so its
 definition needs a lifetime annotation</span>

 This struct has one field, `part`, that holds a string slice, which is a